travis-ci/travis-api/docs/00_overview.md

 # Overview

 **This documentation is for the v2 API.
-However, this endpoint does also serve the [v1 API](http://about.travis-ci.org/docs/dev/api/).**
+However, this endpoint does also serve the v1 API (undocumented).**

 Welcome to the Travis API documentation.
 This is the API used by the official [Travis CI](https://next.travis-ci.org) web interface, so everything the web